cupid-dust/contacts-list/README.md

 ## Environment

-You should have a `.env.local` with the following:
+You should have a `.env.local` without you won't be able to run this project:

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY